niiholmes/Prime-Store/README_II.md

  the Prime_Store e-commerce app.

-this poject named the prime store app is an e-commerce application modelled after the store page of apple inc website.
+this project named the prime store app is an e-commerce application modelled after the store page of apple inc website.